martindiphoorn/NextNote/2_backend_spring_boot.md

 But for now this is enough.

 I expect that you can do this on your own for the group part.
-So go ahead and make the GroupRepository interface in the group folder.
+So go ahead and make the GroupRepository interface in the `group` folder.

-## 2.5 Rest security
+## 2.5 REST security
 At this stage we are not going to implement a fully featured security model.
 But as we added the security starter from Spring we need to allow everything for easy testing.

-Create a folder config and in that folder a file called WebSecurityConfig.java with the following contents:
+Create a folder `config` and in that folder a file called `WebSecurityConfig.java` with the following contents:

 ```java
 package com.example.nextnote.config;